afanfa/register_pressure/register_pressure/README.md

 ```

 Although there is no register spilling, we notice that the occupancy is just four waves per SIMD unit; about half of the best case.
-By looking at the occupancy table listed above, we see that we would need to reduce the amount of used VGPRS from 102 to 96 or below in order to reach an occupancy of 5 waves/SIMD.
+By looking at the occupancy table (Table 1), we see that we would need to reduce the amount of used VGPRS from 102 to 96 or below in order to reach an occupancy of 5 waves/SIMD.

 ## Optimization n.1: remove unnecessary math function invocations ##